SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/microsoft-azure-ad-inventory-source.md

     - An Azure AD Premium P1/P2 license.
     - Read all audit log data[AuditLog.Read.All] permission.

+12. **Processing Rules for Logs**.
+Configure any desired filters, such as allowlist, denylist, hash, or mask, as described in [Create a Processing Rule](/docs/send-data/collection/processing-rules/create-processing-rule).

-12. When you are finished configuring the Source, click **Submit**.
+13. When you are finished configuring the Source, click **Submit**.

 ### Error types